 The Board of Supervisors served as both the Board of Commissioners of the CDC and of HACoLA.
 After the merger, the Board continues to serve as the Board of Commissioners of the LACDA.
 The Housing Commission served as the advisory body to the Board of Commissioners of HACoLA.
-Under the LACDA, the Housing Commission was dissolved and replaced with a Housing Advisory Committee (HAC) to serve in a similar advisory function to the Board of Commissioners of the LACDA.
-The HAC is comprised of no more than 11 members that consists of five "tenant" members, five "non-tenant" members, and one formerly homeless member.
+Under the LACDA, the Housing Commission was dissolved and replaced with a Housing Advisory Committee (HAC) to serve in a similar advisory function to the Board of Commissioners of five "tenant" members, five "non-tenant" members, and one formerly homeless member.
 The tenant members and the formerly homeless member must be tenants of properties owned or managed by the LACDA or participants in the HUD's Section 8 Tenant-Based Rental Assistance Program.